A Once- in- a-Century Opportunity:

 As the lectures will be delivered live by Zoom, you will be able to ask your questions in person at the end.
 You can also use the ‘Chat’ function.

-In response to feedback from viewers, I will be repeating each morning lecture in the evening of the same day for those people unable to make the morning slot.
+I will be repeating each morning lecture in the evening of the same day for those people unable to make the morning slot.
 Both lectures (morning and evening) will be delivered live and you will be able to ask questions in person at the end.

 How to book